 Amendment and Termination.
 The Board of Directors may alter, amend, suspend or terminate the Incentive Plan, from time to time as it deems advisable, subject to any requirement of applicable law or the rules and regulations of the NASDAQ Stock Market for shareholder approval.
-However, the Board of Directors may not amend the Incentive Plan without shareholder approval to increase the number of shares available for awards under the Incentive Plan, expand the types of awards available under the Incentive Plan, materially expand the class of persons eligible to participate in the Incentive Plan, permit the grant of options or stock appreciation rights with an exercise or grant price of less than 100% of fair market value on the date of grant (except for substitute awards granted in connection with an acquisition), increase the maximum term of options and stock appreciation rights, increase the limits on shares subject to grants to a participant or the dollar value payable under performance awards granted to a participant, cancel an option or stock appreciation right in exchange for cash or take any action with respect to an option that may be treated as a repricing under the Incentive Plan without the written consent of the participant.
+However, the Board of Directors may not amend the Incentive Plan without shareholder approval to increase the number of shares available for awards under the Incentive Plan, expand the types of awards available under the Incentive Plan, materially expand the class of persons eligible to participate in the Incentive Plan, permit the grant of options or stock appreciation rights with an exercise or grant price of less than 100% of fair market value on the date of grant (except for substitute awards granted in connection with an acquisition), increase the maximum term of options and stock appreciation rights, increase the limits on shares subject to grants to a participant or the dollar value payable under performance awards granted to a participant, cancel an option or stock appreciation right in exchange for cash or take any action with respect to an option that may be treated as a repricing under the rules and regulations of the NASDAQ Stock Market.
+No such action by the Board of Directors may alter or impair any award previously granted under the Incentive Plan without the written consent of the participant.
 The Incentive Plan will expire on the 10th anniversary of its effective date, except with respect to awards then outstanding, and no further awards may be granted thereafter.